 “Too many times, we’ve seen that texting while driving often ends in tragedy, which is why we took steps to pass a statewide ban against texting while driving,” said Senator A.J.
 Griffin, R-Guthrie.
 “I’m hopeful that with this law, we can help make our Oklahoma roads safer for all travelers.”

 In 2013, the most recent year for which data is available, drivers distracted by electronic devices in Oklahoma were involved in 14 fatal crashes and more than 600 crashes that caused injury.
+These include head-on collisions, side impact collisions and rear-end collisions.

 As Nov.
 1 gets closer, here are some tips to help all Oklahoma motorists comply with this new texting while driving ban and keep themselves, and others, safe while on the road: